Why Study Cherry Blossoms?

 The tradition of cherry blossom festivals in the United States began in Washington D.C. in 1927 and now many communities across the U.S. host festivals as well.
 Since so many people are out and about enjoying these trees, spring is a great time to focus attention on understanding seasonal change.
 Through Cherry Blossom Blitz, you can help us understand the seasons while enjoying the scenery at the same time.
 And that is why the first ever Project BudBurst Cherry Blossom Blitz field campaign was born.
 You can participate in the Cherry Blossom Blitz from March through April.
 Locate a cherry tree, grab a Cherry Blossom Report Form, and tell us what your cherry tree is doing!

-Cherry Blossom Blitz is a six week campaign from March 20-April 30, designed to get people outside collecting continental scale cherry blossom data for science.
+Cherry Blossom Blitz runs from March 1st to April 30th and is designed to get people outside collecting continental scale cherry blossom data for science.
 It is the only targeted, continental scale campaign of its kind targeted to the collection of cherry blossom data by the public for research.
 Last November, scientists studying cherry blossom phenology used data from Project BudBurst to test their models about changing blossom times.
 The Cherry Blossom Blitz will provide scientists and the public with even more data to track changes in cherry tree blossoms.

 One of the most frequent requests we get from scientists is for enhanced geographic coverage of observations.
 The more people participating across the country, the better the geographic coverage and the more useful the data is to our scientists.
 Scientists can use your data to look for general trends, to see if the data can provide ground-truthing to better understand remotely sensed data such as that taken by satellites or cameras, and more.

 You, the Project BudBurst observer, are the critical part of this campaign.
 As our 'eyes on the environment,' your observations are making a difference in education and science.
 You are the basis for our success and why Project BudBurst is getting so much attention from both the scientific and educational communities.
-If you are new to Project BudBurst, we hope you will take some time and explore our web site and join us again for Regular Reports during our 2013 campaign.
+If you are new to Project BudBurst, we hope you will take some time and explore our website and join us in observing plants throughout the year.
 Cherry Blossom Blitz is just a sampling of what you can do with Project BudBurst!